Tech-training-2023/neosoft-sdworx/C#/dotnet-intro.md

     - Query expressions are easy to grasp because they use many familiar C# language constructs.
     - The variables in a query expression are all strongly typed, although in many cases you do not have to provide the type explicitly because the compiler can infer it.
     - A query is not executed until you iterate over the query variable like iterarting over foreach statement.

+- **Coding challenge ion collection and LINQ**
+    - Create a class library named **StudentLib** which has an object of type Student.
+Student object has:
+        - ID, firstName, lastName, date of birth (try using DateTime), stream (political science, arts, commerce, science), city, gender
+        - Add any random 5 students in a collection of your choice.
+        - Create a method to iterate over all students and call it in the Main project named **StudentUI**.
+        - Take input from user to Add a new student with Id = 6, firstName = "Jammy". lastName="Bracket", Date of birth = 7/11/1998, stream = science, gender = male.
+        - Take input from user as an id = 3 and remove student with id =3
+        - write a Query for students who are from science stream
+        - write a query for filtering all females from science stream
+        - write a query where student is between age range 16 to 22.

 - [LINQ Activity](https://www.w3resource.com/csharp-exercises/linq/index.php)
 # References:
 - [.Net Implementations](https://learn.microsoft.com/en-in/dotnet/fundamentals/implementations)